Hildenborough: Modern Hildenborough

 Commerce in the village is primarily based on small businesses.
-Fidelity Investments has been a major local employer, with its UK headquarters based in Hildenborough, however in 2017 the company announced that the site would be closing in 2020.
+Fidelity Investments has been a major local employer, with its UK headquarters based in Hildenborough; however in 2017 the company announced that the site would be closing in 2020.
 GlaxoSmithKline was formerly a significant local employer, with a research factory at the Old Powder Mills, until the site was closed in 2010.
 Hildenborough is very much a commuter village with its good transport links with London.

 One of the village's oldest buildings, the Hilden Manor restaurant owned by Whitbread, was burnt down by a fire caused by an electrical fault, and has now been restored and rebuilt by Oaklands.
 It was officially re-opened in 2006 with a Premier Inn hotel newly built next to it.

 The village's GP practice can be traced back to 1879.
 The Hildenborough and Tonbridge Medical Group now has a large, purpose-built medical centre in Westwood which also houses a dispensary.
-The practice has over 16000 patients, with branch surgeries in the villages of Leigh and Weald, as well as the Trenchwood Medical Centre in north Tonbridge.
+The practice has over 16,000 patients, with branch surgeries in the villages of Leigh and Weald, as well as the Trenchwood Medical Centre in north Tonbridge.

-The Raphael Medical Centre in Coldharbour Lane offers Speech Therapy, Art & Music Therapy to help patients regain mental and physical abilities lost through serious illness or accidents.
+The Raphael Medical Centre in Coldharbour Lane offers speech therapy and art and music therapy to help patients regain mental and physical abilities lost through serious illness or accidents.

 In 2014 Dame Kelly Holmes opened Cafe 1809 on the main road through Hildenborough.
 In 2018 she closed the cafe and reopened it as The 1809 Hub space for community events.

-Hildenborough has a weekly farmers' market which is held every Tuesday morning at the church centre.
-The farmers' market opened in 2008 and as of 2020 hosts around stalls each week.
+Hildenborough has a weekly farmers' market which is held every Tuesday morning from 8:30 am to 11 am at the Hildenborough Village Hall in Riding Lane.
+The farmers' market opened in 2008 and as of 2024 hosted around 20 stalls each week.